 Mapping the samples

-The data from the samples is uploaded to the Wai Tūwhera o te Taiao map.
+The participants have a choice to keep their data private, or to make it publicly available on the Wilderlab explore map.
 The map shows the biodiversity of different ecosystems around Aotearoa New Zealand.

-It is free to access and opens up opportunities to help communities make decisions and exercise kaitiakitanga, or stewardship over local environments.
+It is free to access and opens up opportunities to help communities make decisions and exercise stewardship over local environments.

 Protecting the sample data